Rectangular QAM Demodulator Baseband

 positive scalar

-| positive vector
+| vector of positive values

 Dependencies

-To enable this parameter, set the Noise variance source parameter to `Port'.
+To enable this parameter, set the Noise variance source parameter to Port

 Data types: Float64